 There are two Japanese themed games that I love playing two players: Takenoko and Tokaido.
 At Origins 2015 I picked up Valleria Card Kingdoms and my wife and I played something like ten games before we had even headed home from the con.

 There are some fantastic abstract games that work great two players, like Ingenious, Qwirkle and Azul (we are so hot on Azul right now).
 Word games as well, including the classic Boggle and Bananagrams or combine these with deck building in Hardback.

 Two Player Miniature Games

 Of course, you have your Warhammer and Warmahordes (that’s what I’m told players are calling it now).
 Actually, Games Workshop has been putting out some great smaller, games like Warhammer Underworlds Shadespire that are more board game like than mass battle wargames.
-There’s also the hugely popular Star Wars games that include X-Wing, Armada and now Legion (as well as the Skirmish mode in Imperial Assault).
+There are also the hugely popular Star Wars games, including X-Wing, Armada and now Legion (as well as the Skirmish mode in Imperial Assault).
 X-wing and Armada are notable because the ships come pre-painted.
 There are a crazy amount of miniature games out there.
 They are a hobby of their own and probably better saved for another blog post.
 There is one classic game, which has always been a favourite of mine, that I can’t help mention as I just saw a picture from Gencon of the new core set: Battletech.

 Two Player Wargames